Richard DeVos: Boards

 He sat on the board of trustees of Northwood University and had been president of the Council for National Policy.
 He also served on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the U.S. Constitution.
 He sat on the legacy board of Christian Leaders Institute, the nonprofit organization founded by Henry Reyenga Jr. after he was encouraged by DeVos and Ron Parr.

 Political involvement

 DeVos was a major donor to the U.S. Republican Party and to conservative causes, including Focus on the Family, and the American Enterprise Institute.
+In the early 1970s, he was a major funder of John Conlan and Bill Bright's Third Century Publishers, the founding of which has been called "the first major effort to build a national movement of conservative evangelicals".
 DeVos supported the candidacies of Rick Santorum and Newt Gingrich.
-DeVos has served as a finance chairman for the Republican National Committee.
+DeVos served as a finance chairman for the Republican National Committee.
 In 1987, President Ronald Reagan appointed DeVos to the President's Commission on the HIV Epidemic, and was criticized at the time for characterizing people with AIDS as wanting "special treatment".
 He was a dedicated opponent of same-sex marriage.

 DeVos was a long-time close friend of Gerald and Betty Ford, and was an honorary pallbearer at Gerald Ford's state funeral.
 He was an honorary trustee of the Gerald R. Ford Presidential Foundation.